 - Prescription Discount Card

-Free cell phone (with 250 minutes & 250 texts) available to low-income individuals who participate in Medi-Cal, CalFresh, CalWORKs, SSI (among other programs).
-Apply online at: www.assurancewireless.com or www.reachoutmobile.com or mail in a completed Service Request Form.
-Call (888) 898-4888 to request an application.
+Free Cell Phone (with free minutes & texts) available for Medi-Cal, CalFresh, CalWORKs, SSI, or Section 8 participants (among others).
+Apply online at: www.assurancewireless.com or www.reachoutmobile.com or call (888) 898-4888 to request an application.